hbkworld/streaming-spec/complex_types.md

 - `rule`: Type of implicit rule
 - `logiso`: Details for the rule of type logiso
 - `logiso/firstband` : Index of the first band of the spectrum (Band 0 is 1 Hz and firstband may be negative)
-- `logiso/numberfractions` : Number of fractions per decade.
+- `logiso/numberOfFractions` : Number of fractions per decade.
 Possible values: 10, 20, 40, 80

 ## Explicit Rule
 ![2 dimensional points](images/non_equidistant_points.png)

-When there is no rule to calculate values depending on a start value the explicit rule is being used: Each value is transferred as an absolute value.
+When there is no rule to calculate values depending on a start value the explicit rule is being used: Each value is transferred.

 ~~~~ {.javascript}
 {